ncbi/ribovore/documentation/ribodbmaker.md

 in this output directory.
-If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option with riboaligner, in which case the directory will be overwritten.
+If this directory already exists, the program will exit with an error message indicating that you need to either (a) remove the directory before rerunning, or (b) use the -f option, in which case the directory will be overwritten.
 The command adding `-f` is:

 ```